cisagov/ScubaGear/README.md

 > **Notes**: Only authentication via `CertificateThumbprint` is currently supported.
 We will also be supporting automated app registration in a later release.

-### AAD Conditional Access Policy Exemptions
-The ScubaGear ConfigFilePath command line option allows users to define custom variables for use in policy assessments against the AAD baseline.
-These custom variables are used to exempt specific user and group exclusions from conditional access policy checks that normally would not pass if exclusions are present.
-These parameters support operational use cases for having backup or break glass account exclusions to global user policies without failing best practices.
-Any exemptions and their risks should be carefully considered and documented as part of an organization's cybersecurity risk management program process and practices.

-**YAML AAD Configuration File Syntax and Examples**

-**Aad** defines the AAD specific variables to specify user, group, and role exclusions that are documented exemptions to select conditional access policies (CAP) in the AAD configuration policy baselines.
-Users, groups, and roles are specified by their respective Universally Unique Identifier (UUID) in the tenant.
-This variable set is only needed if the agency has documented CAP exemptions.

-**CapExclusions** - Supports both a Users and Groups list with each entry representing the UUID of a user or group that is approved by the agency to be included in a conditional access policy assignment exclusion.
-Adding an entry to this variable will prevent ScubaGear from failing the policy assessment due to the presence of the users and groups in an exclusion.

-CapExclusions can be defined in the following policy namespaces:

-- MS.AAD.1.1v1
-- MS.AAD.2.1v1
-- MS.AAD.2.3v1
-- MS.AAD.3.2v1
-- MS.AAD.3.3v1
-- MS.AAD.3.7v1
-- MS.AAD.3.8v1

-**RoleExclusions** - Supports both a Users and Groups list with each entry representing the UUID of a user or group that is approved by the agency to be included in a role assignment.
-Adding an entry to this variable will prevent ScubaGear from failing the policy assessment due to the presence of a role assignment for those users and groups.

-RoleExclusions can be defined in the following policy namespaces:

-- MS.AAD.7.4v1

-The example below illustrates the syntax for defining user, group, and role exemptions to select policies.
-The syntax allows the use of a YAML anchor and alias to simplify formatting policies having the same documented exemptions.
-Items surrounded by chevrons are to be supplied by the user.

-        Aad:
-          MS.AAD.1.1v1: &CommonExclusions
-            CapExclusions:
-              Users:
-                - <Exempted User 1 UUID>
-                - <Exempted User 2 UUID>
-              Groups:
-                - <Exempted Group 1 UUID>
-          MS.AAD.2.1v1:  *CommonExclusions
-          MS.AAD.2.3v1:  *CommonExclusions
-          MS.AAD.3.2v1:  *CommonExclusions
-          MS.AAD.7.4v1:
-            RoleExclusions:
-              Users:
-                - <Exempted User 3 UUID>
-              Groups:
-                - <Exempted Group 2 UUID>

 ## Architecture
 ![SCuBA Architecture diagram](/images/scuba-architecture.png)
 The tool employs a three-step process: